Scully87/Boris_Bikes/README.md

-we are building a system that manages bikes that can be rented by users from docking stations and returned there at the end of the rental.
+We are building a system that manages bikes that can be rented by users from docking stations and returned there at the end of the rental.
 The bikes can break while being used, in which case they will not be available for rental after they are